All Collections

 You might also want to filter out existing customers (and prospects) from Segments focused on collecting new leads.

-Simply select the correct list and add in the behaviours.
+Simply select the correct list and filter on the desired behaviour, then set up the notification.

 Here's a few ideas of behaviors to track: